bradkav/verne/src/README.md

    - `M_X` is the DM mass in GeV
   - `SIGMA_P` is the DM-nucleon cross section in cm^2
   - `LOCATION` is the detector location, which can be "surface" or a number of other underground locations (e.g. "SUF" for Underground Facility, "MPI" for Max Planck Institute Munich, "MOD" for Modane, ...)
-  - `INTERACTION` is the type of the type of interaction, either "SI" or "SD" (for Spin-independent or spin-dependent interactions).
+  - `INTERACTION` is the type of the type of interaction, either "SI" (Spin-independent),  "SD" (spin-dependent), "hDP" (interactions mediated by a heavy Dark Photon) or "Millicharge" (Millicharged DM).

 Note that this will save a file into `results/veldists` and will probably take a few minutes on a single core.
 The integration parameters which control the speed and precision of the calculations (`TOL` and `NSTEP`) can be updated near the top of the `verne.py` module.
 The script `CalcVelDist.py` is actually just a command-line wrapper for the function in `CalcVelDist_function.py`, which may be useful if you want to call this from another python script.